ABOUT US AND

 Although these special moments cannot be quantified, there are many numbers that add up to a participant-focused, charity-driven, community-centered athletic event.

-24 Miracle Mile Patient Champions who have shared their stories to inspire
+24 Marathon Mile Champions who have shared their stories to inspire

 3,000 volunteers making this marathon possible